Student Conduct Code - Section 7.2.7 Appeals

 - New evidence that was not reasonably available for presentation during the conduct meeting, the introduction of which would reasonably be expected to affect the decision of the resolution officer.
 All available evidence, including testimony of witnesses, is expected to be presented to the original resolution officer.
 Only on that basis can the original resolution officer render fair and reasonable decisions.
 A student or student organization that seeks to introduce new evidence has the burden of demonstrating that the evidence was not reasonably available at the time of the original conduct meeting, and that the introduction of such new evidence can be reasonably expected to affect the determination of the original resolution officer.
 If the University Appeals Board determines that the student or student organization has satisfied this burden, the Board remands the case to the original resolution officer with instructions to reconsider the case in light of the new evidence.
 The student must describe the new and relevant information and explain why it was not available at the time of the conduct meeting.

 C. Appeal Review

-The University Appeals Board (UAB) will review the request for appeal, along with other pertinent information (incident reports, witness statements, case notes, documents, etc.) to determine the validity of the request for appeal in accordance with the criteria described above.
-In general, a request for appeal, when granted, results in a review of the original process, however, if necessary and at the UAB’s discretion, the student may be called in to discuss the appeal in person.
+The University Appeals Board (UAB) will review the request for appeal to determine the validity of the request in accordance with the criteria described above.
+If the UAB determines the appeal to be valid, it will proceed with a review of the original process and all case file information (incident reports, witness statements, case notes, documents, etc.).
+In general, when necessary and at the UAB's discretion, the student may be called in to discuss the appeal in person.

 D. Actions Available to the University Appeals Board

-Based upon their review of the case file and the student’s appeal request and supporting documentation, the UAB will have the authority to:
+Based upon their review of the case file and the student’s appeal request, the UAB will have the authority to:

 E. Appeal Decision Notification